vcherkassky/cloudroutes-developerdocs/Creating_Reactions.md

     if __name__ == '__main__':
       pass

-The above will create a form object that has all of the based required forms and a new field named `example_field`.
+The above will create a form object that has all of the base required fields and a new field named `example_field`.
+To add more fields simply add them to the class.

+As an example the below class would create a form that had all of the base fields and two additional fields, one for an API key and another for a Resource ID.

+    class ReactForm(BaseReactForm):
+        ''' Class that creates a Reaction form for the dashboard ''' api_key = TextField("API Key", validators=[DataRequired(message="API Key is a required field")]) resource_id = TextField("Resource ID", validators[DataRequired(message="Resource ID is a required field")])

+### Step 2: Reaction form HTML

+Where Step #1 created the web form object for Flask, Step #2 is about creating the HTML & [Jinja2](http://jinja.pocoo.org/) template files that render the web form.
+The easiest way to create a new template is to simply copy an existing one; a good example template is the [aws-ec2restart.html](https://github.com/asm-products/cloudroutes-service/blob/master/static/templates/reactions/aws-ec2restart.html) reaction.